HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="vendor-prefix-pseudo-classes.png",
-  caption="The most popular vendor-prefixed pseudo-classes as a percent of pages.", description="Bar chart of the most popular vendor-prefixed pseudo-classes as a percent of pages. :ms-input-placeholder is used on 10% of mobile pages, :-moz-placeholder 8%, :-mox-focusring 2%, and 1% or less for the following: :-webkit-full-screen, :-moz-full-screen, :-moz-any-link, :-webkit-autofill, :-o-prefocus, :-ms-fullscreen, :-ms-input-placeholde [sic], :-ms-lang, :-moz-ui-invalid, :-webkit-input-placeholder, :-moz-input-placeholder, and :-webkit-any-link.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1884876858&format=interactive", sheets_gid="67014375", width="600",
+  caption="The most popular vendor-prefixed pseudo-classes as a percent of pages.", description="Bar chart of the most popular vendor-prefixed pseudo-classes as a percent of pages. :ms-input-placeholder is used on 10% of mobile pages, :-moz-placeholder 8%, :-mox-focusring 2%, and 1% or less for the following: :-webkit-full-screen, :-moz-full-screen, :-moz-any-link, :-webkit-autofill, :-o-prefocus, :-ms-fullscreen, :-ms-input-placeholder [sic], :-ms-lang, :-moz-ui-invalid, :-webkit-input-placeholder, :-moz-input-placeholder, and :-webkit-any-link.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=1884876858&format=interactive", sheets_gid="67014375", width="600",